jrmdev/binder/README.md

 # Binder
-Binder is a crappy script that I used to organise and browse through the data collected during internal network pentests.
+Binder is a crappy script that I use to organise and browse through the data collected during internal network pentests.

 ### Why "binder" ?
 Because finding names for software is hard.